bytecodealliance/component-docs/component-model/src/reference/faq.md

 Many programming language toolchains may only support Preview 1 components natively, but this isn't a problem in practice as Preview 1 components can be *adapted* into Preview 2 components automatically.

+While somewhat confusing a WASI Preview 1 "component" is in fact a *WebAssembly core module*.
+More precisely, a Preview 1 "component" is a WebAssembly core module with a well-defined set of imports and exports ([legacy specification][wasi-p1]).

 ## Q: What are component imports?